RedhawkSDR/framework-core/UBUNTU.md

     . /etc/profile.d/redhawk.sh
     . /etc/profile.d/redhawk-sdrroot.sh

+## Setting up /etc/omniORB.cfg

+The default Ubuntu configuration needs modifications to work with the baseline REDHAWK framework.

+1. Increase the giopMaxMsgSize to 10485760 (i.e. 10MB)
+2. Comment out the line "DefaultInitRef = corbaloc::"
+3. Add the line "InitRef = NameService=corbaname::localhost"
+4. Add the line "EventService=corbaloc::localhost:11169/omniEvents"

+## Setup JAVA_HOME

+The REDHAWK runtime and build process expect the JAVA_HOME environment variable to be set.
+Set this to a JDK installed in /usr/lib/jvm.
+For example:

+    export JAVA_HOME /usr/lib/jvm/java-6-openjdk-amd64

+You may prefer to set this in your ~/.bashrc or equivalent.

+## Configuring your system to support building components/devices

 If you plan on doing building REDHAWK components or devices, you will want to prepare your system with the proper build tools and libraries: